MODEL OF CARE

 Hospital and Specialist Services

-Multi-component lifestyle interventions in combination with medical treatment.
+Multi-component health behaviour interventions in combination with medical treatment.

 Hospital and Specialist Services